 Tips on What to Say to Your Workers’ Compensation Doctor

 After you sustain a work-related injury, your employer’s insurance company will generally require you to see a doctor of their choosing to treat your injuries through Workers’ Compensation.
 Because this medical professional is chosen to conduct an examination on behalf of an insurance company, it’s important to tread carefully and speak with an attorney about what to say to a Workers’ Compensation doctor during visits.

 When you first meet with the Workers’ Compensation doctor chosen by your employer’s insurance, it is important to explain how you sustained your injuries.
 Be precise and as informative as possible.
 Tell the doctor exactly what happened.
 If you misspeak or leave information out, that may be noted in the doctor’s records.
 Your employer’s insurance could then use that information against you to avoid paying you the benefits you deserve.

-To be sure you properly explain what happened, consult with a Workers’ Compensation lawyer.
+To be sure you properly explain what happened, consult with a Reading, MA workers’ compensation lawyer.
 Our attorneys can help injured workers plan a thorough explanation of an accident’s events to effectively communicate with a Workers’ Compensation doctor.

 Communicate Pain Levels

 Don’t hold back when getting examined by a Workers’ Compensation doctor.
 An employer’s insurance company may require that you get certain tests run by a medical professional of their choosing, which can be intimidating.
 However, injured workers must communicate their pain levels and the extent of their injuries.
 Downplaying your injuries will only do a disservice you and your potential access to Workers’ Compensation insurance benefits.